 What happened to anyone who gets obliterated in the Cancerverse if they cannot die?

 The Revengers were shown to regenerate, unless Thanos offed them.

-How did the Scarlet Witch hold off the Man-angled ones when the other magic users couldn't?
+How did the Scarlet Witch hold off the Many-Angled ones when the other magic users couldn't?
 Weren't all the Avengers turned at once?